AI agent platforms 2025: build vs buy guide for series B+ startups

 What these platforms get wrong

+- They optimize for demo speed, not production reliability.
 Building a working prototype takes minutes.
 Getting it production-ready takes months.
 The platforms hide this complexity.

+- They assume simple workflows.
 Most platforms work great for "when X happens, do Y" logic.
 They break down when you need complex reasoning, multi-step planning, or adaptive behavior.

+- They don't integrate with your existing stack.
 Generic platforms don't know your data model, your APIs, or your business logic.
 Integration becomes your problem.

+- They lack enterprise-grade monitoring.
 When your agent fails in production, you need detailed logs, error tracking, and alerting.
 Most platforms give you basic dashboards at best.

-What we built instead (And Why)
+What we built instead (and why)

 At Islands, we built our own agent infrastructure.
 Not because we love reinventing wheels, but because the trade-offs matter.